Tomasdfgh/AutoConvNet/README.md

    Besides from the main features that AutoConvNet has in the training page, there are other smaller features that allow you understand your model better.
 Those features will be listed here:

-      - **View Model Performance:** You can view the performance of your model in the **Model Performance** section.
-There are 3 pages with each page containing three graphs demonstrating how your model is progressing.
-You can view any performance page during or after training.
-If you want to save any graphs into your local computer or expand the graph, you have the option of clicking on the view graph button.
+      - **View Model Performance:** Monitor your model's performance in the **Model Performance** section, which consists of three pages, each displaying three graphs to illustrate your model's progress.
+Access any performance page during or after training.
+For graph customization or saving, click the "View Graph" button.
-      - **Performance Report:**
+      - **Performance Report:** The **Performance Report** section mirrors the Model Performance in numerical values, showcasing the model's progress for each epoch.
+Upon completion, it displays testing accuracy.
+The training status appears at the bottom left, and once training concludes, it confirms the status.
+Download model stats from the top right.
+      - **Feature Maps:** Explore feature maps, with six displayed at a time.
+For convolutional layers with more than six feature maps, use **Change Channels** to view others.
+To inspect feature maps of different convolutional layers, switch the convolutional layer via **Change Conv Layer**.

 ## Target Audience: